gitlabhq/terraform-provider-gitlab/docs/resources/project_mirror.md

 This is for *pushing* changes to a remote repository. *Pull Mirroring* can be configured using a combination of the import_url, mirror, and mirror_trigger_builds properties on the gitlab_project resource.

+-> **Destroy Behavior** GitLab 14.10 introduced an API endpoint to delete a project mirror.
+   Therefore, for GitLab 14.10 and newer the project mirror will be destroyed when the resource is destroyed.
+   For older versions, the mirror will be disabled and the resource will be destroyed.

 **Upstream API**: [GitLab REST API docs](https://docs.gitlab.com/ee/api/remote_mirrors.html)